Cloud-PG/interLink/README.md

-# overview
+# Overview
 This project aims to enable a communication between a Kubernetes VitualKubelet and a container manager, like for example Docker.
-The project is based on KNOC, for reference, check Everything is thought to be modular and it's divided in different layers.
+The project is based on KNoC, for reference, check https://github.com/CARV-ICS-FORTH/knoc Everything is thought to be modular and it's divided in different layers.
 These layers are summarized in the following drawing: https://excalidraw.com/#room=27d4efeab01b19377b97,i-2RMSKaE6JMTT0QkeEfEQ

-# components
+# Components
 - Kubernetes API server:
 That's your local K8S instance running on your server.
 K8S talks to the next layer through its own API